BboyAwey/scroller/README.md

 The best custom scroll bar.
 Can be nested.

 > I used it in my vue ui components library [Admin-Ui](http://www.admin-ui.com).
 If you want to use it in vue or react, maybe you can look up the source of [Admin-Ui Scroller](https://github.com/BboyAwey/admin-ui/blob/master/src/admin-ui/src/components/scroller/src/scroller.vue)
+> Attension: Scroller has been rewritten with typescript since version 2

 ## install
 Scroller can be installed by npm or yarn.